Fusion protein: Recombinant functionality

-Recombinant Protein Design
+Recombinant protein design

 The earliest applications of recombinant protein design can be documented in the use of single peptide tags for purification of proteins in affinity chromatography.
 Since then, a variety of fusion protein design techniques have been developed for applications as diverse as fluorescent protein tags to recombinant fusion protein drugs.
 Three commonly used design techniques include tandem fusion, domain insertion, and post-translational conjugation.

 Tandem fusion

 The proteins of interest are simply connected end-to-end via fusion of N or C termini between the proteins.
 This provides a flexible bridge structure allowing enough space between fusion partners to ensure proper folding.
 However, the N or C termini of the peptide are often crucial components in obtaining the desired folding pattern for the recombinant protein, making simple end-to-end conjoining of domains ineffective in this case.
 For this reason, a protein linker is often needed to maintain the functionality of the protein domains of interest.